The Santa Clause: Production

 The script was written on spec by Steve Rudnick and Leo Benvenuti.
 In November 1992, it was announced Hollywood Pictures had acquired the script as a potential starring vehicle for Tim Allen.

 The film was shot at Raleigh Studios in Hollywood, California, and on location in the Greater Toronto Area, with Oakville serving as the city of Lakeside, Illinois.
 The reindeer used in the film were all from the Toronto Zoo.
 The trains used in the North Pole scene and the start of the film were all made by LGB.
 Eric Lloyd had to wear fake teeth and part of his dialogue was rearranged after he knocked out his teeth in an accident on a day off.

 Bill Murray and Chevy Chase were offered the role of Scott Calvin, but both turned it down; Chase declined due to scheduling conflicts, and Murray did not want to do another holiday-themed movie after doing Scrooged.
 Tom Selleck, Robin Williams, Tom Hanks, and Mel Gibson were also considered for the role.
-Jeff Daniels, Stanley Tucci, Christopher McDonald, and Bradley Whitford were considered for the role of Neal Miller.
+Jeff Daniels, Stanley Tucci, Christopher McDonald, and Bradley Whitford were considered for the role of Neil Miller.
 Patricia Richardson (Allen's co-star on Home Improvement), Patricia Clarkson, Patricia Heaton, and Kate Burton were considered for the role of Laura Miller.

+Soundtrack

+The Milan Records released the film soundtrack in 1994.
+The majority of the album contains the film score by Michael Convertino.
+The album also contains the songs "The Bells of Christmas", written and performed by Loreena McKennitt; and "Christmas Will Return", written by Jimmy Webb and performed by Brenda Russell and Howard Hewett—both featured in the film.
+"Jingle Bells (movie version)" by Yello is included in overseas editions; The Drifters' version of "White Christmas", the Brazilian and European editions.